-The converse also holds: every computably enumerable language is type 0.
+The converse of Corollary 4.38 also holds: every computably enumerable language is type 0.
 This is not proved in this lecture course; a proof can be found as Theorem 4.4 (p.
 37) in Salomaa's textbook, 18 formulated in terms of Turing machines rather than register machines.